 In in vitro fertilization (IVF) treatments, whether conventional IVF or ICSI, the embryos are cultured in the laboratory for a few days in order to decide which one(s) will be transferred to the uterus and which ones will be frozen (vitrified).
 In order to make the decision, its quality must be assessed during all stages of embryonic development.

-Depending on the day of development of the embryo, embryologists analyze different characteristics to determine their quality and if they are susceptible to implant to end up giving rise to a pregnancy.
-If, on the other hand, the embryos are of poor quality, they could stop their development, cause implantation failure or even cause an abortion in the first months of pregnancy.
+Depending on the day of development of the embryo, embryologists analyze different characteristics to determine their quality and if they are capable of implantation to give rise to a pregnancy.
+If, the embryos are of poor quality, they could stop their development, cause implantation failure or even cause an abortion in the first months of pregnancy.

 How and why is embryo quality measured?